databricks/spark-training/strata_2013/index.md

 # Processing Live Data Streams with Spark Streaming

 In this section, we will walk you through using Spark Streaming to process live data streams.
 These exercises are designed as standalone Scala programs which will receive and process Twitter's sample tweet streams.
-If you are not familiar with Scala, then it is recommended that you see the [Intro to Scala](#intro-to-scala) section to familiarize yourself with the language.
+If you are not familiar with Scala, it is recommended that you see the [Intro to Scala](#intro-to-scala) section to familiarize yourself with the language.

 ## Setup
     1. __Setup for standalone programs__ : Writing a standalone Spark / Spark Streaming program requires a bit of configuration in library paths, etc. Section XXX provides a detailed walk-through of setting this up.
 For convenience, we have already set up a directoy in the AMI (`/root/streaming/`), with all the required configurations.